sciworks/spack-updater/docs/docs/user-guide/user-guide.md

 ├── README.md
 └── repo.yaml
 ```

 The only addition to the core packages is the addition of a VERSION file in
-the package directory with the latest spack version.
-While we *could* parse
+the package directory with the latest package version, which as of updates 8/25 is no longer
-this from the package.py, due to subtle differences in package.py format
-it's easier to do it this way (for now)!
-If you'd like to submit a pull
-request to the action to deem this file unnecessary, please do!
+necessary.
+However, if your package has a strange format and we can't derive the latest
+version from the package.py online, you can add this file and it will self-update.

 ### Why this organization?